cycle/docs/advanced/declaration.md

 $foreignKey->onUpdate(ReferenceInterface::CASCADE);
 ```

-Now, when record in "first" table will be removed related data from "second" table will be wiped also.
+Now, when the record in "first" table will be removed related data from the "second" table will be wiped also.
 You can read more about different actions [here](https://en.wikipedia.org/wiki/Foreign_key#Referential_actions).

 > Please note that not every DBMS support actions outside of NO ACTION and CASCADE.
-In addition, some databases (hi, Microsoft) may forbid multiple foreign keys with CASCADE action in one table to avoid reference loop.
+In addition, some databases (hi, Microsoft) may forbid multiple foreign keys with CASCADE action in one table to avoid a reference loop.

 ## Rename Schemas
 You can rename column in existed table by simply giving it new name or via shortcut method: